State income tax: Apportionment

 The courts have held that the requirement for fair apportionment may be met by apportioning between jurisdictions all business income of a corporation based on a formula using the particular corporation's details.
 Many states use a three factor formula, averaging the ratios of property, payroll, and sales within the state to that overall.
 Some states weight the formula.
 Some states use a single factor formula based on sales.

 State capital gains taxes

 Most states tax capital gains as ordinary income.
-Most states that do not tax income (Alaska, Florida, Nevada, South Dakota, Texas, and Wyoming) do not tax capital gains either, nor do two states (New Hampshire and Tennessee) that do or did tax only income from dividends and interest.
+Most states that do not tax income do not tax capital gains either, but Washington State does tax income from dividends and interest.

 History

 The first state income tax, as the term is understood today in the United States, was passed by the State of Wisconsin in 1911 and came into effect in 1912.
 However, the idea of taxing income has a long history.

 Some of the English colonies in North America taxed property (mostly farmland at that time) according to its assessed produce, rather than, as now, according to assessed resale value.
 Some of these colonies also taxed "faculties" of making income in ways other than farming, assessed by the same people who assessed property.
 These taxes taken together can be considered a sort of income tax.
 The records of no colony covered by Rabushka (the colonies that became part of the United States) separated the property and faculty components, and most records indicate amounts levied rather than collected, so much is unknown about the effectiveness of these taxes, up to and including whether the faculty part was actually collected at all.